The Zolotareva Group

 I am a postdoc at the Chair of Experimental Bioinformatics at Technical University of Munich (TUM) and a visiting researcher at the Chair of Computational Systems Biology at the University of Hamburg (UHH).
 Since May 2021 I am heading the junior research group Computational and Systems Medicine at UHH (https://ozolotareva.github.io).
-As a postdoc at TUM, I analyze proteomics data for the CLINSPECT-M project and participate in the development of federated machine learning methods.
+As a postdoc, I analyze proteomics data for the CLINSPECT-M project and participate in the development of federated machine learning methods.
 I defended my PhD at DiDy IRTG, Bielefeld University, under the supervision of Ralf Hofestädt and Martin Ester (Simon Fraser University, Canada).
 During my PhD studies, I worked on the development of a novel network-constrained biclustering method and its application to gene expression data.
 In 2018 I stayed for 9-months visiting research at Simon Fraser University where I participated in the project on multi-omics data integration for drug response prediction.

 In May 2021, I start as a PhD student at CoSy.Bio at the UHH.
 My current tasks include work surrounding the REPO-TRIAL drug repurposing project.
 In August 2020, I joined the Chair of Experimental Bioinformatics at TUM for the thesis of my Bioinformatics master's degree.There, I focused on the development of a web application for the analysis and exploration of heterogeneous molecular disease networks.